sabedi571/password_generator/README.md

 Then i concatenated my selection to an empty array.

-Lastly i ran a for loop to take the selected array of all approved characters and present them in a new empty list called passwordString based on the lenghth of the pass word picked.
+Lastly i ran a for loop to take the selected array of all approved characters and present them in a new empty list called passwordString based on the lenghth of the password picked.